2010 French regional elections: Left

 The parties to the left of the PS were divided over their electoral strategy.
 On one side, the far-left and the New Anticapitalist Party (NPA) refuse to participate in an executive led by the PS; but the French Communist Party (PCF) wishes to continue its participation in a number of executives led by the PS.

 The PCF finally decided to continue the Left Front with the Left Party (PG), first tested in the 2009 European elections.
-These lists would be independent in the first round, but would support (or merge) with a Socialist-led list in the runoff on the condition that the centrist MoDem doesn't do likewise.
+These lists would be independent in the first round, but would support (or merge) with a Socialist-led list in the runoff on the condition that the centrist MoDem does not do likewise.
 Yet, the final decision on the matter was transferred to the regional party members.
 In 17 of 22 regions, members approved the decision of an expanded Left Front; but in five regions, PCF members opted for a first-round alliance with the PS.
 These regions are Burgundy, Champagne-Ardenne, Lorraine, Lower Normandy and Brittany.
 In these regions, however, dissident Communists joined with the NPA and the PG to create independent lists for the first round.